 Some of these businesses prefer to submit quarterly returns, due to the increased admin of monthly returns.
 However, businesses can request to move on to monthly VAT returns to assist with receiving quicker repayments from HMRC.

 When goods are imported into the UK from outside the EU, import VAT is payable.
 This can only be claimed on the VAT return subject to receiving a C79 certificate (a green/yellow document with a monthly summary of imports sent by HMRC in the post).
 Businesses should review whether import VAT is claimed, as companies importing goods less frequently can overlook this input tax.
 As a result of the current pandemic many offices are closed which could mean delays in C79 certificates being received by the person preparing the VAT return submission.
 HMRC has not announced any changes to the C79 process so businesses should not use other evidence, such as their deferral statement or customs agent documentation to reclaim import VAT.
+See our insight Errors with C79s issued for March 2020.

 Businesses with VATable turnover that is less than £1.35 million can use VAT cash accounting.
 VAT on sales and purchases is accounted for when payment is received or remitted.
 This can be particularly beneficial for businesses who have low VAT bearing costs but who may not always receive prompt payment from customers.